 Supporting the development and adoption of more efficient minimum energy efficiency requirements for buildings and the energy-using products within them is a significant untapped energy savings opportunity.
-Presently, the state receives only 5.5 of the 11 points available for Codes & Standards in the ACEEE scoring, which holds Rhode Island back from increasing its rank.
+Presently, the state receives only 5.5 of the 11 points available for Codes & Standards in the ACEEE scoring27 which holds Rhode Island back from increasing its rank.

-The Company is uniquely qualified to help deliver statewide energy savings from providing technical guidance that advances adoption of more efficient codes and standards.
+The Company is uniquely qualified to provide technical guidance that advances adoption of more efficient codes and standards.
 The Company's repository of energy efficiency program data and significant financial resources for R&D provide a unique and well-supported perspective on the technical specifications inherent in establishing new codes and standards.
 In addition, the Company's vast network of relationships with product manufacturers, construction industry players, and other relevant stakeholders enables deep outreach that ensures any new requirements not only save energy but are practical in local markets.
-Furthermore, the Company proposes to only claim savings for its role in supporting successfully adopted codes and standards, which provides the State with uncommon risk mitigation: other potential service providers would likely require payment regardless of whether new requirements are adopted or not.
+The Company is committed to working with stakeholders including OER, EERMC and DPUC, to create a proposal for future codes and standards enhancement efforts in the 2021 Plan.